Please familiarise yourself with these so you can ensure successful completion of your Professional Experience.

 Your course coordinator advises you about your major and minor teaching areas.
 Once you have confirmed these with your course coordinator, please use this guide to record your major and minor teaching areas for middle years and senior secondary.

 Download the Secondary Teaching Areas (PDF, 131.38 KB)

 It's compulsory when working with children to complete background checks and screening.
 If you don't have the appropriate clearance, you won't be permitted to commence placement.

-State and Territory requirements are updated on a regular basis.
-You are responsible for ensuring you have all the required clearances and checks in place, and they are up-to-date.
+State and Territory requirements are updated regularly.
+You are responsible for ensuring you have all the required clearances and checks in place and are up-to-date.